davaya/openc2-jadn/jadn-v2.0.md

 * The `id` option specifies that fields in a Map, Enumerated or Choice ([Section 4.4](#44-union-types)) type are identified by their integer field / item ID and that any field name / item value present in the type definition is never used in serialized messages.
-* The `unique`, `ordered`, `set`, and `unordered` options modify the multiplicity of a collection from the default Sequence or Map type shown in Table 4-4.
+* The `unique`, `ordered`, `set`, and `unordered` options modify the semantic type of a collection from the default Sequence or Map type shown in [Table 4-5](#table-4-5-allowed-compound-type-options).
 These options are mutually exclusive: a type definition may not contain more than one.
   * If a collection is Ordered, element order is significant when comparing instances, otherwise it is not.
   * If a collection is Unique, no element is duplicated within a collection instance, otherwise duplicates are allowed.